 GP practices across the Black Country and West Birmingham are working differently to offer patient appointments.
 With demand for primary care services increasing and the need to have increased infection control measures in place, we need to do things in a new way.

 All appointments are being triaged.
 This gives you the chance to explain what is wrong and we can then ensure you have an appointment with the most appropriate person and to help those with the greatest need get seen first.

 What is triage?

-Triage is usually conducted by a trained member of the practice team who will ask you a number of questions in order to assess you and decide the most appropriate type of appointment for you, this might be:
+Triage is usually conducted by a trained member of the practice team, the receptionist, who will ask you a number of questions in order to assess you and decide the most appropriate type of appointment for you, this might be: